|Lonnie Schorer cleans the marker of her ancestor, 11th Connecticut Private William Hall, |

 The heaviest burden of war is usually placed on our young, often soldiers not even out of their teens.
 At the Battle of Antietam, scores of teenagers on both sides were listed on the extensive casualty lists.

-Somehow Dwight Carey of Canterbury, Conn., persuaded his parents to allow him to join the Union army, which apparently overlooked that he was three years too young to legally serve his country.
+Somehow Dwight Carey of Canterbury, Conn., persuaded his parents to allow him to join the Union Army, which overlooked that he was three years too young to legally serve his country.
 After his death at Antietam on Sept.
 17, 1862, the Willimantic (Conn.)
 Journal, under the headline "The Youthful Hero," eulogized the teen-aged soldier:

 "In September, 1861, while yet but fifteen years of age he entered the service of the United States, as a private, in the Eighth Regiment, Connecticut Volunteers.
 This act originated in no rash, impulsive enthusiasm, impatient of restraint and headstrong for excitement and novelty, but was the result of calm discussion with his parents and friends, who unwillingly gave their assent on account of his extreme youth."